andreiavrammsd/go-jenkins-ci/README.md

 * Configure who has access to Jenkins
   * `Manage Jenkins -> Configure Global Security -> Enable security -> Access Control -> Authorization -> Matrix-based security`
 * Plugin: [Matrix Authorization Strategy](https://plugins.jenkins.io/matrix-auth)

+## Development

+To fully test on localhost you need a tunnel for GitHub to access your machine.
+You can use tools like [serveo](http://serveo.net/) and [ngrok](https://ngrok.com/).